MISIP Summer 2022 has been Cancelled

 The internship sponsors and AUSCI, the “Alumni of USC in Indonesia” will help participants find housing in a safe and secure section of Jakarta.
 AUSCI is the most vibrant and active U.S. alumni club in Indonesia.
 With over 1,500 Trojans in the country, AUSCI is committed to live its motto “the network of excellence, for Indonesia and beyond.”
-Currently AUSCI is on-its-way to reaching its goal of building 80 libraries by 2018 for Indonesian children in impoverished areas.
-Information about AUSCI is at http://www.ausci.org AUSCI’s leadership is committed to bringing the 2018 MISIP students into its tightly-knit family, immediately upon their arrival in Jakarta.
+Currently AUSCI is on-its-way to reaching its goal of building 100 libraries by 2020 for Indonesian children in impoverished areas.
+Information about AUSCI is at http://www.ausci.org AUSCI’s leadership is committed to bringing the 2020 MISIP students into its tightly-knit family, immediately upon their arrival in Jakarta.

 The USC Thailand Alumni Association will help participants find housing in a safe and secure section of Bangkok, as well as provide placements in a variety of industries and companies.
 Bangkok is one of the largest and safest cities in the world, boasting world-class shopping, restaurants, hotels and entertainment.

-The program is open to USC Business and Accounting Majors or Minors ONLY, who will have completed 55 units by January 1, 2018 (16 of those units MUST have been completed at USC).
+The program is open to USC Business and Accounting Majors or Minors ONLY, who will have completed 55 units by January 1, 2020 (16 of those units MUST have been completed at USC).
 All applicants must have a minimum 3.00 (overall and within your major) GPA.

-Please complete the online application by 11:59 PM on January 26, 2018.
+Please complete the online application by 11:59 PM on January 24, 2020.
 Late or incomplete applications will NOT be accepted.